vanilla chocolate cupcakes

 These are good though for a dinner party dessert: you dish out individual items which is neat and stops people from devouring the whole large cake in one sitting.
 And the best bit is that you have a good tub of buttercream and a bowl of chocolate ganache left over in the fridge for your exclusive consumption…

-vanilla chocolate cupcakesServings: 8 cupcakesTime: over an hour
+vanilla chocolate cupcakesServings: 8 cupcakesTime: 1 hour

 - For the cupcakes: